History of Brutalist Architecture:

 What Is Brutalist Architecture?

-Brutalist Architecture is the type of Architecture, where bare construction materials such as concrete, bricks, are exposed and showcased over different decorative designs, compared to nowadays.
+Brutalist Architecture, encompassing various types of brutalism or types of brutalist architecture, is where bare construction materials such as concrete, bricks, are exposed and showcased over different decorative designs, compared to nowadays.

 So in other words, Brutalist Architecture is where the basic construction materials are given importance Structurally as well as aesthetically; over showcasing different protective and visually appealing materials on them.